Home

 Feline Finishing School

 We appreciate the TNR programs offered via City of Toronto / Toronto Animal Services, Toronto Humane Society, and Toronto Street Cats and the efforts made by community volunteers and other rescue groups.
 But when these TNRed cats become older/seniors, they need veterinary care that they typically don’t receive or have access to.
 We utilize our resources available to get these wayward cats veterinary care and indoor acclimation (Feline Finishing School).
 Humans created the feline dystopia that exists out there, and we feel it’s our responsibility to eliminate as much preventable suffering as possible.
 We help care for some of the previously TNRed cats of Toronto, and we have systematically closed four of these colonies through TNRRR (Trap, Neuter/spay, Rescue, Rehabilitate, Rehome).
-We hope to show that most of these cats may live very contently safe indoors when provided an appropriate environment and the majority of the colony cats in Toronto are not truly feral.
-TNR definitely helps with the population control as well as feline behaviour, it is the feline equivalent of “harm reduction”.
+We hope to show that most of these cats may live very contently safe indoors when provided patience, protection, care, and an appropriate environment.
+And that the majority of the colony cats in Toronto are not truly feral, and they are only out there because there are just too many to keep up with.

 Romy & Remy